AzizDulaijan/DEND-Data-Modeling-with-Postgres/README.md

 ```python
   df = pd.read_json(filepath, lines=True)
 ```
 For the time table data needs to be transformed in order to fit the table structure. first timestamp are extracted from the `DataFrame`.
-Then converted into a `datatime` type or  `dt` that has attributes that can help extract time infomation easily as can be seen in the line where the append is happening:
+Then converted into a `datatime` type or  `dt` that has attributes that can help extract time infomation easily as can be seen in the line where the append is happening ex: `i.week`:
 ```python
     # filter by NextSong action
     df = df[(df.page == 'NextSong')]